thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Trust is a business's primary currency.
 Investors need it to ensure they are spending their money on the right companies.
 Clients need to know they are in safe hands to spend their budget.
 Staff need to hear their leadership has their backs if they are to execute on their company’s vision (Joshi, 2023).

-Together with accountability, it fosters a culture of openness, experimentation, learning, and, as a consequence, results in increased innovation and [Building Quality In](#build-quality-in).
-In conclusion, staff who feel trusted perform better, and in consequence, lead to higher organisational performance (Joshi, 2023).
+Together with accountability, it fosters a culture of openness, experimentation, learning, and, in consequence, brings increased innovation and [Building Quality In](#build-quality-in).
+In conclusion, staff who feel trusted perform better, and as a result, lead to higher organisational performance (Joshi, 2023).

 > ... [publicly traded] stocks of companies with a high trust work environment outperformed market indexes by a factor of three from 1997 through 2011 (Azzarello et al. 2012).
 >